 |

-Money Transfer Shipment: collective term for postal shipments with which amounts of money are transmitted in cash, semi-cash or non-cash (e.g. postal order) |
+Money transfer shipment: collective term for postal shipments with which amounts of money are transmitted in cash, semi-cash or non-cash (e.g. postal order) |

-Gift Shipment: free gift from a private sen-der to a private recipient for their personal use |
+Gift shipment: free gift from a private sen-der to a private recipient for their personal use |

 |